jhugman/uniffi-bindgen-react-native/docs/src/idioms/enums.md

 ## Enums with explicit discriminants

 Both [Rust](https://doc.rust-lang.org/reference/items/enumerations.html#discriminants) and Typescript allow you to specify discriminants to enum variants.
-As [in other bindings for uniffi-rs](https://mozilla.github.io/uniffi-rs/latest/proc_macro/index.html#variant-discriminants), this is suppoorted by `uniffi-bindgen-react-native`.
+As [in other bindings for uniffi-rs](https://mozilla.github.io/uniffi-rs/latest/proc_macro/index.html#variant-discriminants), this is supported by `uniffi-bindgen-react-native`.
 For example,

 ```rust
 #[derive(uniffi::Enum)]